 The windows become makeshift pillows for some as we meander through Sliema, hugging the dramatic coastline.
 I finish the coffee.
 The historic walls of Valetta appear invitingly on the other side of Floriana Bay.

 Just after 0700 hrs, we pull into the capital’s bus station.
 The old city looks majestic at sunrise.
-The limestone buildings enjoy that nice orange-yellowy tinge.
+The limestone buildings enjoy that sweet orange-yellowy tinge.
 Smart-phone poised, let’s run east.
 The pedestrianised streets appear mostly deserted.

 Presidential Street.
 The main artery.
 In past runs (Juba & Conakry) I’d say wear your seat belt.
 Metaphorically.
 Things could get interesting.